Viki-coding/Guess-the-Flag-Quiz/README.md

 <h1>FLAGS OF THE WORLD QUIZ</h1>
 <h2>Introduction</h2>
-This quiz is a fun, educational easy to use quiz where the user iniates control.
-It tests the user on their knowledge of flags from across the globe.
+This quiz is a fun, educational easy to use quiz where the user iniates control, makes decisions, gets feedback and tests their knowledge on flags from accross the globe.

 <img width="969" alt="Screenshot 2024-09-16 at 20 01 14" src="https://github.com/user-attachments/assets/0e0956d3-5c54-4d9f-843c-918d2419030b">